rampus-bit/ucheat/README.md

 ### How does it work?
 <p align="left">It basically checks for a window manager config file, and greps any applicable information within it.
 Currently, it has support for i3, and qtile.
 I hope to add functionality for other WM's as well.</p>

+### Disincluded Content:
+The picture shown above are some of the hotkeys I have in my personal i3 config, which you can view [here](https://github.com/rampus-bit/dots/tree/main/i3).
+Given the current image is only a portion of my hotkeys, there are obviously several others I haven't included.